Position Title

 Awards

 Among other awards, in 1993 Professor Mangun received the Distinguished Early Career Contributions Award from the Society for Psychophysiological Research.
-In 1999, he was honored with a Distinguished Scientist Lecturer Award by from the American Psychological Association (APA), and then held a Senior Scientist Award from the National Institute of Mental Health (NIMH) from 2001 to 2006.
+In 1999, he was honored with a Distinguished Scientist Lecturer Award by the American Psychological Association (APA), and then held a Senior Scientist Award from the National Institute of Mental Health (NIMH) from 2001 to 2006.
 In 2007 he was elected a Fellow of the Association for Psychological Science (APS), and in 2010 as a Fellow of the American Association for the Advancement of Science (AAAS).
 In 2024 he received a Fulbright US Distinguished Scholar Award, and also the 2024 Award for Education in Neuroscience from the Society for Neuroscience (SfN).